nodemcu/nodemcu-firmware/docs/en/sdcard.md

     error("mount failed")
   end
 end
-file.open("/SD0/somefile")
+file.open("/SD0/path/to/somefile")
 print(file.read())
 file.close()
 ```

-DOS-like identifiers are used to distinguish between internal flash (`/FLASH`) and the card's paritions (`/SD0` to `/SD3`).
-This identifier can be omitted for backwards-compatibility and access will be directed to internal flash in this case.
-Use `file.chdir("/SD0")` to switch the current drive to SD card.

-!!! note "Note:"
+!!! note

     If the card doesn't work when calling `file.mount()` for the first time then re-try the command.
 It's possible that certain cards time out during the first initialization after power-up.

+The logical drives are mounted at the root of a unified directory tree where the mount points distinguish between internal flash (`/FLASH`) and the card's paritions (`/SD0` to `/SD3`).
+Files are accessed via either the absolute hierarchical path or relative to the current working directory.
+It defaults to `/FLASH` and can be changed with `file.chdir(path)`.

+Subdirectories are supported on FAT volumes only.

 ## Multiple partitions / multiple cards

-The mapping from logical volumes (eg. `/SD0`) to partitions on an SD card is define in [`fatfs_config.h`](../../app/include/fatfs_config.h).
+The mapping from logical volumes (eg. `/SD0`) to partitions on an SD card is defined in [`fatfs_config.h`](../../app/include/fatfs_config.h).
 More volumes can be added to the `VolToPart` array with any combination of physical drive number (aka SS/CS pin) and partition number.
 Their names have to be added to `_VOLUME_STRS` in [`ffconf.h`](../../app/fatfs/ffconf.h) as well.